eskayML/Penguins-Specie-Classification-/README.md

 ![image of penguins](images/download.jpg)

-And End to End machine learning project, that uses a model to predict the specie of a $penguin$ 🐧 based on a given dataset
+And End to End machine learning project, that uses a model to predict the specie of a $penguin$ 🐧 across 3 different species based on a given dataset